This program is supported by Native Earth Performing Arts.

 - The support of a Venue Technician, Production Manager, Lighting Designer, Assistant Festival Stage Manager, as well as Box Office, Front of House, and Festival Staff

-- Up to 15 hours rehearsal space and a $1,700 production budget for production materials and artist collaborator fees
+- Up to 25 hours of free rehearsal space, a $2,400 production budget for production materials and artist collaborator fees, and assistance sourcing production materials

 - Professional archival photography and videography of your Festival presentation